bcumming/spack-uenv-course/readme.md

 Spack is used to build the software
 - only expose the features required for "CSCS-style" software stacks

-## Uenv are from a recipe using the stackinator tool
+## Uenv target a system, built from a recipe using the stackinator tool

 Stackinator is like CMake: convert a recipe into a directory tree ready to hit "make"